 She had come to the headmaster's office as soon as the day's lessons had been completed, having heard news of Professor Horace Slughorn teaching potions from some of her students.
 And now she found herself standing next to Remus, Tonks, Filius and Pamona, across the desk from the perpetually composed Albus Dumbledore.

-"It is less that I was concealing this from you, Minerva," he responded calmly, with a pleasant smile upon his lips, "and more that it is a matter that I was not sure that it would come to fruition at all until the rather late hours of last night."
+"It is less that I was concealing this from any of you, Minerva," he responded calmly, with a pleasant smile upon his lips, "and more that it is a matter that I was not sure that it would come to fruition at all until the rather late hours of last night."

 "Quite," Albus said, with a subtle nod of his head.
 "Horace was rather elusive and took some persuading."
 He wasn't about to elaborate on his reasoning for going to such lengths to hire the former potions master, nor the methods he had adopted.
 It was not information that he felt he needed to share with the staff gathered before him.

-"It is a personal matter that I am not at liberty to disclose," Albus said sternly, making it as clear as he could with the expression he was wearing that this matter was not up for debate.
+"It is a personal matter that I am not at liberty to disclose," Albus said sternly, making it as clear as he could with the expression he was wearing that this was not up for debate.

 McGonagall's lips were pinched thin; it was clear that she was holding back things she had to say.
 She considered Severus a friend and was not best pleased on being kept in the dark on whatever was bothering or troubling the normally unshakable man.
-She was also rather suspicious that the headmaster was keeping something from them; Albus was never the most forthcoming of colleagues, and it felt there was more to this story than they were being told.
+She was also rather suspicious that the Headmaster was keeping something from them; Albus was never the most forthcoming of colleagues, and it felt there was more to this story than they were being told.

 "I have mostly let the house elves deal with him," Remus admitted.
 He had made no secret about not really wanting to care for Lucius Malfoy, so he felt no guilt for not attending to the man personally.